 How Should You Prepare for the exam?

-You should not fast before the Stress Echo Test, as you will be performing some level of exercise.
+You should not be fasting before the Exercise Echo, as you will be performing some level of effort.

 It is recommended to wear practical and comfortable clothing, and, if possible, sneakers or other comfortable walking shoes.